 At the heart of these observations is a range of skills that are increasingly being recognized for their power to make a difference in our work and lives.

 Soft skills.
-The ability to manage and control your emotions, to communicate, to be creative and to build rapport with those around you.
+The ability to manage and control your emotions, to communicate, be creative, and build rapport with those around you.

 But if you want to improve your soft skills, it’s not as straightforward as you may first think.
-Soft skills are and linked to behavior and personality, so to improve them requires behavioral change.
+Soft skills are linked to behavior and personality, so improving them requires behavioral change.
 That’s not easy to do.